Anna Atkins

 Anna Atkins (16 March 1799 – 9 June 1871) was an English botanist and photographer.
 She is often considered the first person to publish a book illustrated with photographic images.
 Some sources say that she was the first woman to create a photograph.

 Early life

 Atkins was born in Tonbridge, Kent, England in 1799.
 Her mother, Hester Anne Children, "didn't recover from the effects of childbirth" and died in 1800.
 Anna was close to her father John George Children, a renowned chemist, mineralogist, and zoologist.
 Anna "received an unusually scientific education for a woman of her time."
 Her detailed engravings of shells were used to illustrate her father's translation of Lamarck's Genera of Shells.

-In 1825, she married John Pelly Atkins, a London West India merchant, later sheriff, and proponent of railways; during this same year, she moved to Halstead Place, the Atkins family home in Halstead, near Sevenoaks, Kent.
+In 1825, she married John Pelly Atkins, a London West India merchant, later Sheriff of Kent, and proponent of railways; during this same year, she moved to Halstead Place, the Atkins family home in Halstead, near Sevenoaks, Kent.
 They had no children.
 Atkins pursued her interests in botany by collecting dried plants, which were probably used as photograms later.
 She was elected a member of the London Botanical Society in 1839.